 A student who has left the University for any reason and remained unregistered for at least one year must apply and be readmitted before resuming his or her program.
 Students who attend another university during their absence from Pitt-Titusville must be readmitted and submit a transcript for evaluation.
-Reinstatement and readmission decisions are made by the Vice President and Dean of Academic Affairs.
+Reinstatement and readmission decisions are made by the Vice President and Dean of Academic Affairs at Pitt-Bradford and Pitt-Titusville.
 It should be noted that the University of Pittsburgh will not accept credits earned at another institution while the student is on academic suspension or probation at a Pitt campus.